 9. Ombre Ash Blonde Balayage

 Ombre and balayage are both coloring techniques that can give the hair depth and dimension.
-Balayage is created by hand-painting the color onto the hair which creates a sweeping effect, giving you a very natural appearance.
-Combining it with ombre makes the color look more noticeable, as ombre blends two colors, one light, and the other dark, starting around the middle of the hair and lightening toward the ends.
-These coloring techniques are low-maintenance as you do not have to be concerned with root growth.
+Balayage is created by hand-painting the color onto the hair, creating a sweeping effect and giving you a natural appearance.
+Combining it with ombre makes the color look more noticeable, as ombre blends two colors, one light and the other dark, starting around the middle of the hair and lightening toward the ends.
+These coloring techniques are low-maintenance, as you do not have to be concerned with root growth.
 Ash-blonde is an exciting alternative to the warmer blonde hues, and the cool undertone gives the hair a silvery appearance.
 It is an excellent way to lighten and brighten dark hair without being too harsh.

 10. Ash Blonde Ombre

-Ombre is a great way to draw attention to the hair, especially the ends.
-It is a coloring technique that blends two tones, one light, and the other dark.
+Ombre hair is a great way to draw attention to the hair, especially the ends.
+It is a coloring technique that blends two tones, one light and the other dark.
 It can be created in various colors, including using ash blonde.
 For the best results, you want to add ash blonde to a darker base color, lightening the ends of the hair and giving it depth and dimension.
 Your hair color should be only a shade or two darker than the ash blonde for a natural result.
 If it is darker than this, you can achieve a high-contrast appearance that can be edgy and cool.
-Ombre is incredibly versatile and low-maintenance, making it a popular option for when you want to change your color.
+Ombre is incredibly versatile and low-maintenance, making it a popular option for changing your color.